openacid/slim/.github/CODE_OF_CONDUCT.md

-Feedback is negatively critical when it surfaces something wrong with someone or something they produced, especially without any mention of ways to make their behaviour or their product better.
+Feedback is negatively critical when it surfaces something wrong with someone or something they produced, especially without any mention of ways to make their behavior or their product better.

 - **Critical feedback** on work often looks like "you don't write enough tests" or "your code quality isn't good enough".